jzheaux/katacoda-scenarios/local-authorization/03-add-postauthorize.md

 This isn't good since that means if `hasread` can find out the ID of one of `haswrite`'s goals, then `hasread` can view the details.

 Since ownership is typically custom for each application, Spring Security doesn't check for this automatically.
-Insted, you can enforce this ownership by adding a `@PostAuthorize` annotation with a SpEL expression that evaluates the returned object.
+Instead, you can enforce this ownership by adding a `@PostAuthorize` annotation with a SpEL expression that evaluates the returned object.

-Add the `@PostAuthorize` annotation to the `GoalController#read(String)` method like so:
+In `src/main/java/io/jzheaux/springsecurity/goals/GoalController.java`{{open}}, add the `@PostAuthorize` annotation to the `GoalController#read(String)` method like so:

 ```java
 import org.springframework.security.access.prepost.PostAuthorize;